 During our visit they seemed to be perturbed by their over-fed bunny neighbors and were often spotted chasing them off.
 Perhaps to have a better chance of getting the hunks of bread being offered by tourists without rabbit competition.
 Luckily for the bunnies we became acquainted with, the peacocks weren’t so into the carrots that we brought along.

 Restaurants on Lokrum Island

 There are two restaurants on Lokrum Island.
-Lacroma Restaurant, and Rajski Vrt, which is close to the monastery.
-There is also a small snack bar near the boat landing.
+Lacroma Restaurant and a small snack bar near the boat landing.
 But don’t expect any bargains on Lokrum Island.
 Many people opt to bring a picnic lunch which is ultimately shared with the bunnies and peacocks.
 Who could resist?

 Game of Thrones Filming Location

 There are tourist boats that provide a ride to the Island at Dubrovnik’s Old Port (Porporela).
 They leave every 1 1/2 hours in low season and up to every fifteen minutes in high season and cost about 40 Kuna (5 Euros) as of this writing.